 Chicken Marsala has a few steps, but they are easy and completed in no time–in the time you are pulling out your asparagus for them the oven.
 You will even have time to set the ambiance.

 - Put on some heels–or at least comb your hair

 - Turn on some music in the background

 - Lock your children in their bedrooms (Just Kidding!!
 HA!)

-Sit down and enjoy your spouse!!
+Bottom line is to sit down and enjoy this dinner with your spouse!!

 So do something positive for your marriage and make this easy meal and enjoy a wonderful conversation in the comfort of your own home.

 This recipe serves 4, so it is also a perfect family meal or one that is great to serve to dinner guests.